-Does the campus set minimum qualifications that are requirements for teaching, including degrees held by non-tenure-track faculty? □ Yes □ No If yes, what are the minimum qualifications?
-If they are different for tenure-track and non-tenure-track faculty, describe the differences.
-Do qualifications for vacant tenure-track positions ever specify that candidates will only be considered or are preferred if they have completed a doctoral degree in a minimum number of years prior to the position start date?
-What efforts, if any, are made to ensure that non-tenure-track faculty are hired to teach courses that match their academic or professional experience or expertise?
-Describe these efforts, if possible.
+Does the department or academic unit rely on defined minimum qualifications that are requirements for teaching, including degrees held by non-tenure-track faculty? □ Yes □ No If yes, what are the minimum qualifications?
+Are efforts made to ensure that non-tenure-track faculty are hired to teach courses that match their academic or professional experience or expertise?
+If so, describe these efforts.